vewyo/stayassist/README.md

 3. **Start the servers** (the voice service will automatically be used if the API key is set)

+**Note:**
+- The `.env` file is automatically loaded when you start the Flask server
-**Note:** If no API key is set, the chatbot will automatically fall back to browser-based text-to-speech (still optimized for natural female voices).
+- If no API key is set, the chatbot will automatically fall back to browser-based text-to-speech (still optimized for natural female voices)
+- The `.env` file is already in `.gitignore`, so your API key won't be committed to git

 ## 📋 Detailed Instructions